Tick tock: the story of George Nelson and his clocks

 What were his most famous designs?

 There are almost too many to name!
-George’s body of work encompassed furniture, lighting and accessories, and included such iconic designs as the Coconut Chair, Home Desk, Nelson Bench, Bubble Lamps and Ball Clock.
+Nelson’s body of work encompassed furniture, lighting and home accessories, and included such iconic designs as the Coconut Chair, Home Desk, Nelson Bench, Bubble Lamps and Ball Clock.

 Interestingly, while nearly all of the designs that came out of George’s studio were attributed to him, many were actually designed by him and his team.
 Some were even designed solely by someone else working at the studio.

 Nelson famously recounted the story of how the Ball Clock came to life in an interview decades after it’s release:

 “It was one of the really funny evenings.
 Noguchi came by, Bucky Fuller came by, and here was Irving, and here was I, and Noguchi - who can’t keep his hands off anything - he saw we were working on clocks and started making doodles.
 Then Bucky sort of brushed Isamu aside.
 He said, ‘This is a good way to do a clock’ and made some utterly absurd thing.
 Everybody was taking a crack at this, pushing each other aside and making scribbles.
 At some point we left – we were suddenly all tired, and we’d had a little bit too much to drink – and the next morning I came back, and here was this roll of paper, and Irving and I looked at it, and somewhere in this roll, there was a ball clock.
 I don’t know to this day who cooked it up.”

 Nevertheless, whoever it was that came up with George Nelson’s designs, it’s almost certain that they would never have come to fruition if it wasn’t for George’s vision and forward-thinking approach.